 49ers QB Brock Purdy and fireworks behind him

-These insane numbers are on par with last year's average, illustrating the massive drawing power of the already-legendary Patrick Mahomes.
-The presence of the Kansas City Chiefs, much like the New England Patriots' dynasty before them, seems to elevate the championship game to another level.
+These insane numbers are on par with last year's average, illustrating the massive drawing power of the already legendary Patrick Mahomes.
+The Chiefs' presence, much like the New England Patriots' dynasty before them, seems to elevate the championship game to another level.
 Whether fans want to soak up the greatness of the 28-year-old quarterback or celebrate the team's potential downfall, they are emotionally invested.

 KC's Super Bowl 58 opponent is going to add plenty to the narrative in its own right, however.
-The 49ers are the most compelling they have been in many years.
-They have been a consistent force in the NFC for almost a half-decade uninterrupted and have a Super Bowl appearance in 2019-20 to show for themselves (lost to KC), but this team emits a different aura.
+The 49ers have been a force in the NFC for much of the last half-decade and have a 2019-20 Super Bowl appearance to show for themselves (lost to KC).
+But this team emits a different aura.

-Brock Purdy is the ultimate underdog story the football-watching world needs to make this rematch feel truly new and special.
-The scrambling and perpetually scrutinized Mr. Irrelevant will look to unequivocally detach himself from the words “carried” and “lucky” as he prepares to face off with the defending champions.
+Brock Purdy is the ultimate underdog story this rematch needs in order to feel truly fresh and special.
+The perpetually scrutinized Mr. Irrelevant will look to unequivocally detach himself from the words “carried” and “lucky” as he prepares to face off with the defending champions.

-A franchise trying to reverse a lifetime of pain and misery is tough to beat on the drama scale, but ticket brokers clearly believe that the Chiefs and 49ers are fully capable of putting on a spectacle befitting of its venue.
+A Lions franchise trying to reverse a lifetime of pain and misery would be tough to beat on the drama scale, but ticket brokers clearly believe that the Chiefs and 49ers are fully capable of putting on a spectacle befitting of its Las Vegas venue.